coloquium/kollokvium/README.md

 1. /broadcast view - Create a room where you can do lectures etc 1-many
 2. /advanced    - A view that let's the "organizer" ( meeting creator) mute video/audio remotly,kick, ban, lock and as meeting pin-codes etc.
 3. Finalize the electron builds for Windows, OSX and Linux
+4. E2EE encryption

 ## Install
 Clone the repository and run npm install & npm run build & npm start